IntelPython/numba-dpex/docs/dppy/python-support-features.rst

 Supported Python features in DPPY kernel
 ========================================

-This page lists the Python features supported in the DPPY Python.
+This page lists the Python features supported in the numba-dppy Python.
 This includes all kernel and device functions compiled with ``@dppy.kernel``.

 Constructs
 ----------